CSCfi/csc-user-guide/docs/cloud/noppe/guide_for_students.md

 * Click the `Join workspace` button on the top right corner of the Noppe home page.
 * Enter the join code in the popup and click the `+` button.
 * If that succeeded, it will guide you to your courses workspace, from where you can find your courses application from the list.
-* If it did not succeed, ṕlease verify that your copied the join code correctly and there are no trailing whitespaces.
+* If it did not succeed, please verify that your copied the join code correctly and there are no trailing whitespaces.

 ## 3. Start a session